The Upsides (and Downsides) of Pay Transparency

-Pay transparency has long been considered a taboo subject in the workplace, but that may be changing.
-In fact, in a Glassdoor survey, 70% of employees (from seven different countries and several industries) agree that salary transparency is a good thing.
+Pay transparency has long been considered taboo in the workplace, but that may change.
+In fact, in a Glassdoor survey, 70% of employees (from seven different countries and several industries) agree that salary transparency is good.

-Glassdoor is a great example of what a powerful tool salary transparency can be.
-Their platform, which helps job seekers find compatible roles and allows employees to anonymously rate their workplace culture, also features a tool to anonymously report your current role and salary.
+Glassdoor is an excellent example of what a robust tool salary transparency can be.
+Their platform, which helps job seekers find compatible roles and allows employees to rate their workplace culture anonymously, also features a tool to report your current role and salary anonymously.

-Identifying the principal driver toward salary transparency is a larger mission – employees want to close pay gaps between marginalized groups such as women, people of color.
-And other demographics who are chronically underemployed and underpaid.
-The first way to educate people on their value is to allow them to honestly assess if others of the same relative education and experience are in the same general pay range as they are.
+Identifying the principal driver toward salary transparency is a larger mission—employees want to close pay gaps between marginalized groups such as women, people of color, and other demographics who are chronically underemployed and underpaid.
+The first way to educate people on their value is to allow them to honestly assess whether others of the same relative education and experience are in the same general pay range as they are.

 However, this doesn’t mean salary transparency has no downsides.
 It can cause a huge divide between employees.
-Employees may resign in droves or demand an immediate raise if they find out their peer is making more than them.
+Employees may resign in droves or demand an immediate raise if they find out their peers are making more than them.
 This is cause for concern for employers.
-Plus, sometimes more goes into someone’s salary than just their demographics and experience level. – For example, an employee hired in a time of high inflation may have a higher hourly pay which reflects that.
+Plus, sometimes more goes into someone’s salary than their demographics and experience level. – For example, an employee hired during high inflation may have a higher hourly pay, which reflects that.

-Overall, it seems society at large is heading toward a more salary-transparent future.
-What benefits, and detriments, could businesses experience as a result?
+Overall, society seems to be heading toward a more salary-transparent future.
+What benefits and detriments could businesses experience as a result?

 Recent Progress in Pay Transparency

 Salary transparency is very relevant right now.
-In Q2 of 2022, both New York and Colorado instated legislature which forces all companies to publish their salary range alongside every job posting.
+In Q2 of 2022, New York and Colorado instated a legislature forcing all companies to publish their salary range alongside every job posting.
 22 of the 50 states have laws against asking candidates for their previous salary in the interviewing process.

-This is because if an employer knows how much the candidate was willing to accept at a previous job, they may offer the candidate more than they were making, but slightly less than what is usual for the role, with the knowledge that the candidate may see it as a win.
-If employers have no idea what a candidate’s previous salary was, they must assess the salary offer based on the candidate and the market rate for the role.
+This is because if an employer knows how much the candidate was willing to accept at a previous job, they may offer the candidate more than they were making but slightly less than what is usual for the role, with the knowledge that the candidate may see it as a win.
+If employers have no idea of a candidate’s previous salary, they must assess the salary offer based on the candidate and the market rate for the role.
 This creates a fairer process for the employee.

-You can’t talk about what you make with your colleagues, right?
+You can’t talk about what you do with your colleagues, right?
 Wrong.
-The National Labor Relations Act protects the right of employees nationwide to talk about their salary at work.
-However, it doesn’t stop companies from trying to scare their employees out of disclosing their salaries to their colleagues.
+The National Labor Relations Act protects employees’ right to talk about their salary at work.
+However, it doesn’t stop companies from trying to scare employees from disclosing their salaries to their colleagues.

-Some companies take the stance that talking about salary at work is unprofessional, and therefore discouraged.
-Others may take a less ethical approach and tell employees conversations about what they make at work are off-limits, and hope employees aren’t aware of their rights under NLRA.
+Some companies argue that discussing salary at work is unprofessional and, therefore, discouraged.
+Others may take a less ethical approach and tell employees that conversations about what they make at work are off-limits, and they hope employees aren’t aware of their rights under NLRA.

-Companies do not like employees sharing salaries for many reasons, but the main reason is that many employers know there are disparities in salaries in their companies.
-When this gets revealed, it can cause rifts among colleagues, tense conversations about pay bumps, and even resignations.
+Companies do not like employees sharing salaries for many reasons, but the main reason is that many employers know there are salary disparities in their companies.
+When revealed, this can cause rifts among colleagues, tense conversations about pay bumps, and even resignations.

 The Benefits of Pay Transparency

-Many companies have committed to a pay-transparent culture, which may positively impact their employee’s happiness as well as boost recruiting efforts.
-Buffer, a social media start-up, has a progressive culture including 4-day workweeks and a 100% pay transparency policy.
-Buffer even publicly posts their employee’s salaries for all to see.
+Many companies have committed to a pay-transparent culture, which may positively impact their employees’ happiness and boost recruiting efforts.
+Buffer, a social media start-up, has a progressive culture, including 4-day workweeks and a 100% pay transparency policy.
+Buffer even publicly posts its employees’ salaries for all to see.
 There are numerous benefits to models like Buffer’s that promote salary transparency.

 Builds Trust Among Employees

 Why would seeing your salary compared to your colleagues’ salary make you any happier?
-Well, assuming there are no large or inappropriate pay gaps, it helps employees build trust in their organizations.
-Without transparency, most employees assume the worst is going on behind the scenes.
+Assuming there are no significant or inappropriate pay gaps, it helps employees build trust in their organizations.
+Without transparency, most employees assume the worst is happening behind the scenes.

-They may distrust that they are getting paid their full value.
-In a company that doesn’t support a pay transparency culture, employees essentially have two options: talk about what they make with their colleagues (and in many cases risk being called out for “inappropriate” behavior) or wonder endlessly.
+They may distrust that they are getting paid their total value.
+In a company that doesn’t support a pay transparency culture, employees essentially have two options: talk about what they make with their colleagues (and in many cases, risk being called out for “inappropriate” behavior) or wonder endlessly.

-Pay gaps are still real – according to the Institute for Women’s Policy Research, in 2021, women working full-time jobs earned 88.3% of what men working full-time jobs earned.
-Pay gaps were even wider when it came to female minorities.
-In a comparison of median weekly earnings of white men working full-time, a Hispanic woman’s full-time earnings were just 58.4 percent, and black woman’s 63.1 percent, as compared to the males’ salaries.
+Pay gaps are still accurate – according to the Institute for Women’s Policy Research, in 2021, women working full-time jobs earned 88.3% of men working full-time jobs.
+Pay gaps were even more expansive when it came to female minorities.
+In a comparison of median weekly earnings of white men working full-time, a Hispanic woman’s full-time earnings were just 58.4 percent, and a black woman’s 63.1 percent, as compared to the males’ salaries.

 In a world where this information is readily available to us, without salary transparency from organizations, most women and minorities will assume they are underpaid, even if they are not.